tgdbepe4/corona_ch_bag_formulare/README.md

 ## XML files for import and export

-### Required: Adobe Acrobat software
+### Required: Adobe Acrobat software and maybe MS Access

 With Adobe Acrobat you can easily edit the forms and import and export data to the form.
+Best way is over an XML-File.
 There is an XML file at the repository which can be edited and use it to add data to the form.

+MS Access allows very easy to import such an XML-File into a DB (data base).
+The only thing to have to take care is initially re declare the fiels with bigger content, e.E. remark fields as "Langer Text" instead of "Short Text".

+And adding the following PDF data import to the same table.

+A report of a feasibility study can you find over the link here.

 ## Comments welcomed